ericfoosk/RepData_PeerAssessment1/PA1_template.md

 ## 6 2012-10-06      15420
 ```

-2. Make a histogram of the total number of steps taken each day
+Create a histogram of the total number of steps taken each day

 ```r
 hist(totalStepsPerDay$totalSteps,